The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 - Why are we doing this?

-Rex Morpeth Recreation Hub is one of Whakatāne District's most loved and used community assets.
+Rex Morpeth Recreation Hub is one of Whakatāne District's and Eastern Bay of Plenty's most loved and used community assets.
 It's a special place where memories are made, and lifelong friendships and skills are developed.
 The hub is used by a large cross-sector of our communities, including those from outside Whakatāne District.
 The Whakatāne War Memorial Hall in particular is a really important facility as it is the district’s primary indoor courts space, event/function facility, theatre, and an important civil defence facility.
 It has served us well however, the space isn't fit for purpose anymore.

 The hall hasn’t received any significant investment since major alteration works in the 1970’s, and changes are now required in response to varying uses and challenges.
 For example, basketball and volleyball are two of the most popular sports in our district, but, at peak times, demand for court space exceeds supply.
 This means our tamariki and rangatahi are missing out.
 In addition, the Rugby Park grandstand requires seismic strengthening while significant maintenance and upgrades are now required to various aspects within the hub to meet health and safety standards, meet existing and growing demands for indoor court and events space and to generate economic benefits for the wider district.